Digizuite/js-sdk/docs/07-replace.md

 ## Replace the asset

-After the replace tickets are obtain, the upload process for the replacement file can begin.
+After the replace tickets are obtained, the upload process for the replacement file can begin.

 ```js
 instance.version.replaceAssetByTicket({